defragmentator/mitmsqlproxy/README.md

     c.put data
   end
 ```
-Despite the visible option *SSL,SSLCert* it does not support encryption.
-It supports NTLM, but it is useful only when client is executed on the same machine as server.

 * SSLsplit - has autossl option to detect ClientHello packet for STARTTLS et al, but it can find it only on the beginning of the packet.
 In TDS all handshake packets need to have TDS header so even with proper ClientHello detection it will not work (what is wired, after handshake TDS headers are dropped and included inside TLS tunnel).